lamhq/tech-notes/pages/backend/python/types/string.md

 ## Modify strings

 Python strings cannot be changed - they are immutable, You cannot change the string.
-For example, you’ll get an error if you update one or more characters in a string:
+For example, you'll get an error if you update one or more characters in a string:

 ```py
 str = "Python String"